Departments and Programs

 Accreditation

-The David Nazarian College of Business and Economics is accredited by the Association to Advance Collegiate Schools of Business International (AACSB).
-Only 5 percent of business schools worldwide have achieved AACSB accreditation.
+The David Nazarian College of Business and Economics has a dual accreditation in both Business and Accounting by the Association to Advance Collegiate Schools of Business International (AACSB).
+Fewer than 2 percent of business schools worldwide have achieved AACSB dual accreditation.

 Business Honors Program